The Roman Empire

 Owner Comments:

-Ancient coins provide us with a palpable link to a specific time and place in history.
-Their wondrous, diverse iconography frequently epitomizes the setting in which they were struck.
-More than a means for exchanging goods and services, they publicized - and even influenced – the very course of ancient history.
+Ancient coins provide a solid link to a specific time and place in history.
+Their diverse and interesting iconography often epitomizes the setting within they were struck.
+More than a means for exchanging goods and services, they also served to publicize - and perhaps even influence – historical events.
 A notable example is this famous denarius, struck by Julius Caesar soon after he triggered the Great Roman Civil War.

 Caesar probably struck this marvel of self-promotion in mid 49 BC, a crossroads in ancient history.
 Caesar had recently led his troops across the Rubicon, and arrived in a Rome deserted by his political enemies.
 He addressed the remaining Senators, and, with his growing political power and extraordinary charisma, managed to procure vast quantities of public precious metals.
 This silver and gold was used for striking coins, such as this so-called elephant denarius, the first coin directly attested to the Caesarian side during the civil war.
 These coins were struck by Caesar’s military mint in the millions - without formal Senate approval – to advertise both his own achievements and the shortcomings of his opponents.